-Your lawn mower engine is not factory-equipped with a spark arrester.
+The engine in your lawn mower is not factory-equipped with a spark arrester.
 In some areas, it is illegal to operate an engine without a spark arrester.
 Check local laws and regulations.
-An optional USDA approved spark arrester is available from an authorized Honda servicing dealer.
+A spark arrester is available from authorized Honda servicing dealers.